-We have incurred an accumulated deficit of \$87.6 million through March 31, 2012, and we expect to incur substantial and increasing additional losses in the future as we expand our R&D activities and other operations, as more fully described below.
+We have incurred an accumulated deficit of \$91.8 million through June 30, 2012, and we expect to incur substantial and increasing additional losses in the future as we expand our R&D activities and other operations, as more fully described below.
 We have not generated any revenue from product sales to date, and we do not expect to generate product sales revenue for several years, if ever.
-In the three months ended March 31, 2012, we generated \$1.3 million in collaboration revenue from the Collaboration Agreement with Teva.
+In the six months ended June 30, 2012, we generated \$3.7 million in Collaboration Revenue from the Collaboration Agreement with Teva.

-On March 21, 2012, the Company completed a public offering of 4,165,000 shares of its common stock at a purchase price of \$12.00 per share.
-Pursuant to an overallotment option exercised on March 27, 2012 by the underwriters in the offering, an additional offering of 624,750 shares of its common stock were issued at a price of \$12.00 per share.
-The total gross offering amount from the public offering and exercise of the overallotment option was approximately \$57.5 million.
-The total net proceeds to the Company from the public offering and exercise of the overallotment option, after deducting underwriting discounts and commissions and other offering expenses from the sale of the shares were approximately \$53.8 million.
+In March 2012 we completed a public offering of 4,789,750 shares of our common stock at a purchase price of \$12.00 per share.
+The total net proceeds to us from the public offering and exercise of the overallotment option, after deducting underwriting discounts and commissions and other offering expenses from the sale of the shares were approximately \$53.8 million.

 All of our operations to date have been funded through the sale of our equity securities and payments received from Teva.
-As of March 31, 2012, our cash, cash equivalents, and short-term investments increased to \$111.3 million in the aggregate from \$64.9 million as of December 31, 2011.
+As of June 30, 2012, our cash, cash equivalents, and short-term investments increased to \$97.6 million in the aggregate from \$64.9 million as of December 31, 2011.

-As of March 31, 2012, we do not have any borrowing or credit facilities.
-Based on our current expectations, we believe our capital resources at March 31, 2012 will be sufficient to fund our currently planned operations into 2015.
+Based on our current expectations, we believe our capital resources at June 30, 2012 will be sufficient to fund our currently planned operations into 2015.
 Our currently planned operations are set forth below under the heading "Operating Capital and Capital Expenditure Requirements."